-Some minor alterations have been carried out to change the access between the kitchen, the dining room and the living room.
-It is understood this dates from more than 20 years ago and, as such, this would be considered to be of an historic vintage.
-No items of immediate concern were identified.
+The property appears to be in its original layout.
+The property is in an historic mining area.

 Maintenance is not treated as a repair for the purposes of the Single Survey.
 When a Category 1 rating is used this means that the building must continue to be maintained in the normal way.